-A debate is raging over the beneficial and the damaging effects of blue light.
-On the one hand, blue light can be a helpful tool in combating winter depression and insomnia.
+A debate is raging over the beneficial and damaging effects of blue light.
+On the one hand, blue light can be a helpful tool in combating seasonal depression and insomnia.
 On the other hand, blue light can permanently damage the human eye.
 So what's the deal with blue light?
 And what has changed about the artificial light we experience every day?
 Why do our bodies need the biological effects of this wavelength?
 And how and when should we protect ourselves from the potentially damaging effects of blue light?
 Read on to find out more about the good and the bad of blue light.

 The light that reaches and enters the human eye is divided into visible light, comprising wavelengths from 380 to 780 nm, and non-visible light, which includes light in the ultraviolet range (UV light) and the infrared range (IR light).

 Experts have been aware for some time that UV light can potentially damage biological tissue, such as our skin and eyes.
-That is why people typically take precautions to protect themselves from the sun, using items such as sun cream or a pair of sunglasses.
+That is why people typically take precautions to protect themselves from the sun, using items such as sunscreen or a pair of sunglasses.
 However, visible blue-violet light also has the potential to cause damage to our eyes.
 Although blue-violet light has less energy than ultraviolet light, it is almost entirely unfiltered as it passes through the eye and reaches the retina.
 By way of contrast, ultraviolet light is almost entirely absorbed by the front part of the eye, and significantly less than 5% of it reaches as far as the retina.